monroee/fullstack-developer-test/README.md

 # fullstack-developer-test

-Backend (Node.js)
+### Backend (Node.js)
-* copy .env.example file and rename it to .env.
+* copy .env.example file and rename it to .env
 * modify .env file
 * on terminal. run : npm install
 * on terminal. run : node index.js
+    - server will be running on default : http://localhost:8000
     - csv files inside backend/data/ folder will be imported based on the database name on the file name.
     - csv file name format must be : "{Any} - {Database} - {Table Name}.csv"
     - supported databases mongodb and postgresql.